jshmrsn/botfarm/README.md

 - Pause agents once a configurable total simulation cost is reached.

-- Farming mechanics.

 - Basic combat mechanics (so we can evaluate which situations agents would choose to engage in violence)

+- Hunger mechanics to drive problem-solving of food productions

-- Clothing items, and integration into entity description provided to agents.
+- Clothing items, and integration into entity description provided to agents

 - Dynamic pathfinding grid (update path finding grid when placing blocking entities like houses/trees)